 Graham began exhibiting professionally in 1979.
 His first solo exhibition was at the Hermit Gallery, Durban, in 1980 which was acclaimed by esteemed South African artist and critic, Andrew Verster.
 It became his regular practice to include poetry and prose booklets with his exhibitions.
 One such work, The White Ant Notes, which accompanied an exhibition at the Elizabeth Gordon Gallery in Durban in 1982, evolved ultimately into the novel, Clouds like Black Dogs (2003).
-Two novels based in Zimbabwe have followed - Place of Birth (2006 - longlisted for the Sunday Times Prize, South Africa's premier literary award) and Lettah’s Gift (2011) - and his novella, A Fulcrum of Infinities, was one of the winners of the Griffith Review Novella Competition 2016.
+Two novels based in Zimbabwe have followed - Place of Birth (2006 - longlisted for the Sunday Times Prize) and Lettah’s Gift (2011) - and his novella, A Fulcrum of Infinities, was one of the winners of the Griffith Review Novella Competition 2016.

 Graham now lives and works in Tasmania's Far South.

 Australian Literary Management: www.austlit.com